 A powerful camera for the enthusiast

-The department of the video is also pretty solid as this camera is capable of recording videos in 4K resolution at 30p, 25p and 24p.
-The weather-sealed body of the camera is made using magnesium alloy and measures at 5.63 x 4.09 x 2.99 inches while weighing a little over 849 grams.
+When you shoot video, the camera impresses you as it is capable of recording videos in 4K resolution at 30p to 24p.
+The weather-sealed body of the mirrorless camera is made using magnesium alloy and measures at 5.63 x 4.09 x 2.99 inches while weighing a little over 849 grams.
 The electronic viewfinder has a magnification of 0.78x and provides a scene coverage of 100%.
 The 3 inches wide tilting LCD display is amazing for seeing the resulting images and videos as it contains a total of 1,228,8000 dots on it.
 It is not touch-enabled but is tiltable for taking images in crowded or awkward situations.
 It has Wi-Fi and NFC built-in for easy connections and to power up the camera, NP-FM500H lithium-ion battery is there making sure you can take more than 500 photos with a single charge.

 9. Fujifilm X-Pro2

 A new benchmark for the enthusiast

 The Fujifilm X-Pro2 is a vintage-looking mirrorless camera which has many things to offer to its users.
 It is based on a 24 megapixels APS-C (23.6 x 15.6 mm) CMOS sensor and is powered by the X Processor Pro image processing engine.
 It offers a total of 273 focus points and a native ISO range of 200-12800 (expandable to 100-51200).
 A decent continuous drive of 8 frames per second makes the X-Pro2 a strong contender its respective users i-e, the burst shooters.